jorix/OL-FeaturePopups/README.md

 **Using the control and templates to display popups**:

  * Multi layer, multi selection and uses *Strategy.Cluster*: [feature-popups.html](http://jorix.github.com/OL-FeaturePopups/examples/feature-popups.html)
- * Same as above but the lists of features are displayed outside the map div: [feature-popups-external.html](http://jorix.github.com/OL-FeaturePopups/examples/feature-popups-external.html)
+ * The lists of features are displayed outside the map div: [feature-popups-external.html](http://jorix.github.com/OL-FeaturePopups/examples/feature-popups-external.html)
+ * Mixed: some lists of features are displayed as standard (FramedCloud) another outside the map div: [feature-popups-mixed.html](http://jorix.github.com/OL-FeaturePopups/examples/feature-popups-mixed.html)

 **Grids to show feature attributes using `FeaturePopups`**: